 Customer files and design specifications are held in confidence.
 Drawings are not shared, reused, or reverse-engineered across customer accounts.
 Allan Industries serves direct competitors in the same vertical; the trust position is that customer data stays sealed regardless.
 NDAs available on request.

-Where additive manufacturing is not the appropriate process for a part, Allan Industries advises accordingly and provides direction to suitable alternatives — CNC, urethane casting, injection molding, or off-the-shelf workholding.
+Where additive manufacturing is not the appropriate process for a part, Allan Industries advises accordingly and provides direction to suitable alternatives — CNC, urethane casting, or off-the-shelf workholding.
 A no-quote with a referral preserves the trust position; a sold part that fails does not.

 Allan Industries produces parts to customer specification and does not develop or market products under its own brand.
 The day Allan Industries sells anything into a customer's market is the day the trust position collapses.
 Contract manufacturing is the entire business.